Ermegilius/reactOR/README.md

 A custom hook to make requests to the server via axios.
 It takes the URL as an argument and returns an object with data, alert, loading, get, post, update, and remove properties.

+## Deployment

+The application is deployed on Netlify and can be accessed at [https://hr-app-ermegilius.netlify.app/](https://hr-app-ermegilius.netlify.app/)

+## Authentication

+The application includes basic authentication to ensure that only authorized users can access and modify employee information.
+Users must log in with their credentials to access the main features of the application.
+Authentication is handled using JWT (JSON Web Tokens) to securely manage user sessions.

 ## User Guide

 1. Clone the repository: